Miqquelangel/Golang-CRUD-REST-Microservices/README.md

 As for the mongoDB database, only two databases with the following collections will be created:

 1.- DB “users”, collection “data”.
-The collection “data”, will store all the fields that are relevant to the user, in this case will be -> ‘username’, ‘email’, ‘password’ and ‘created_at’
+The collection “data”, will store all the fields that are relevant to the user, in this case will be -> ‘username’ and ‘password’.

 2.- DB “logs”, collections “login”, “signup” and “auth”.
 Each collection will store information of every request to their corresponding endpoint.
 The information gathered will be as follows -> requestURI, httpStatus, source IP, Date, Header and Host.